Our Team & Our Patrons

 I am currently the Regional Manager East Africa for RICS International Limited.
 My responsibility which include promoting the RICS Agenda in the greater East African Region by promoting Thought Leadership international standards, membership and training.

 I hold a Bachelors Degree in Land Economics (1980) and a Masters Degree in Valuation and Property Management (2001) from the same University.

 I am an accredited Mediator (2017), a Fellow of RICS (2012), a Registered and Licensed Valuer (1987) a full member of the Institution of Surveyors of Kenya (1983)

 I have worked in various companies as a valuer and real estate consultant, my last one being with Knight Frank (2006-2019).
 I have carried out assignments in most of the African countries, including Kenya, Ethiopia, Rwanda, Burundi, DRC, Southern Sudan, Eritrea, Mauritius, Seychelles and Ivory Coast.

 Within the real estate profession in Kenya, I have held various positions which include Chairperson of a Taskforce Committee to develop valuation standards in Kenya, board member of Valuer Registration Board and a lecturer and examiner of professional examinations for membership to the Institution of surveyors of Kenya.
 I held the position of Chairperson of the Kenya Group of RICS between 2009 and 2015 when the group was wound up to give way to the current RICS office in Kenya.

-I am passionate about real valuation and consultancy.
+I am passionate about real estate valuation and consultancy.
 In my career I have trained and mentored many young professionals who aspire to take up a career in real estate in Kenya.
 In this regard and in appreciation of my successful career, I was awarded Moran of the Burning Spear (MBS) by the President of the Republic of Kenya in 2006.

 I am a founder member of Mukuru Promotion Trust whose aim was to provide affordable schools within Mukuru slums in Nairobi.
 The trust also establishment Mukuru Kafoka Studville Centre which is a hostel that provides university students accommodation in Nairobi